YapengTeng/LabelTool/README.md

 Right now, this code can just be used for labeling keypoints.
 And the final data format in json is Labelme format, so you can also use Labelme for visualization.

-Please the first thing is to replace `image_directory` with your file directory
+Please the first thing is to replace `image_directory` in `piplinev2.py` with your file directory, then run `piplinev2.py`.

 The following is an introduction to some shortcut keys to help quickly mark keypoints: